 - Not be on performance probation if employed elsewhere on campus.

-- Be able to work a minimum of four camps, including required, listed below.
+- Be able to work required camps, listed below

 Terms of Employment